 While for some homebuyers, the best time is whenever they decide they want to settle down, many prefer to wait until the right moment to do so.
 So, is there really an optimal time to buy a home?
 And if so, when should you buy a house?
+Here’s how to decide when it’s best to pull the trigger on a new home.

-Timing Your Home Buying
+Timing Your Homebuying Tips

 An important thing to think about when deciding when to buy a house is your situation.
 Do you have a strong desire to buy now?
 Do you want or need to buy a house during a specific time of year, say during summer, to avoid disruption to your kids’ school situation?
 Or do you have flexibility?
 And what are your reasons for purchasing a home?